 Crinan doesn't really fit with the Argyll stereotype.
-A far cry from rough, rugged hills and remote forest, the village has a quietly refined feel as a result of the Crinan Canal, which enters the Sound of Jura here on the Atlantic side of its nine-mile journey.
-With a population of under 100 it's unlikely to hold your attention for hours, but the sheltered canal basin is a lovely place to wander around on a sunny day and watch boats navigate the locks on either side.
-Just along the coast to the west is a separate harbour: less touristy and the launchpad for walks into the wooded terrain beyond.
+A far cry from rough, rugged hills and remote forest (though there's plenty of that nearby), the tiny village has a quietly refined feel as a result of the Crinan Canal, which enters the Sound of Jura here on the Atlantic side of its 9-mile journey.
+With a population of under 100 it's unlikely to hold your attention for hours, but the sheltered canal basin is a lovely place to wander around on a sunny day, perhaps watching the odd boat navigate the locks on either side.
+Just along the coast to the west is a separate harbour with its own row of houses: less commercialised, and the launchpad for walks into the wooded terrain beyond.

 Name: Crinan ★★★☆☆